Social Norms in Cinema: A Cross-Cultural Analysis of Shame, Pride and Prejudice: Approach

-Taking into account pre-trained LLMs' tendency to favor an Anglocentric understanding of text \cite{havaldarEmotion}, we designed the prompts to elicit the "reason behind self-conscious emotions" rather than extracting "social norm" to overcome the cultural bias.
-The prompts were designed to seek the following: \begin{itemize} \item who is $<$being shamed/feeling proud$>$ in the given movie discourse, and what is their gender? \item What is the reason behind $<$the feeling of shame/pride$>$? \end{itemize}
+Identifying why shame/pride is expressed in discourse requires multicultural world knowledge.
+LLMs such as GPT-4 exhibit a superlative pragmatic understanding of the world around us and are increasingly used for extracting implicit meanings and beliefs \cite{pan2023rewards,tornberg2023chatgpt}.
+We used GPT-4 chat in a two-shot setting ( See Tables \ref{tab:prompts_bolly} and \ref{tab:prompts_holly} for prompts) to identify: \begin{itemize} \item who is $<$being shamed/feeling proud$>$ in the given movie discourse, and what is their gender? and, \item What is the reason behind $<$the feeling of shame/pride$>$? \end{itemize}

-The first question orients the LLM to focus on the subject, i.e., \textit{person experiencing the social sanction or approval} and then identify their gender.
-The output for the second question serves as the implicit \textit{social norm} in the culture.
-Since GPT-4 exhibits performance at par with human annotators \cite{pan2023rewards,tornberg2023chatgpt}, we designed this task using GPT-4 chat in a two-shot setting.
-The temperature was set to $0$.
-The prompts with two-shot samples are provided in Tables \ref{tab:prompts_bolly} and \ref{tab:prompts_holly}.
+Since there are at least two characters in a discourse, {the first question orients the LLM to focus on the \textit{person experiencing the social sanction or approval} and then identify their gender.
+The output for the second question serves as the implicit \textit{social expectation} that led to the expression of shame/pride in the culture.} Asking for "reason" leading to the expression of social emotion encourages LLMs to retrieve expectations from the provided context, mitigating potential Anglocentric tendencies \cite{havaldarEmotion}.

-\paragraph{Themes in Social Norms} To understand differences in situations that evoke shame and pride in Indian and American societies, we performed agglomerative clustering after embedding extracted norms using SBERT embeddings \cite{reimers2019sentence}.
-For this purpose, we merged shame-related norms from Bollywood and Hollywood and pride-related norms from Bollywood and Hollywood and removed duplicates.
-Social norms extracted from GPT-4 chat are short phrases (See Table \ref{tab:reason_shame}) and are devoid of culture-specific style markers (i.e., Indian English vs American English) thus, no control for culture is needed.
+\paragraph{Thematic Analysis of Reasons Behind Shame/Pride-related Expressions} To capture overarching themes in social expectations that led to shame/pride-related expressions in Indian and American societies, we performed agglomerative clustering after embedding unique shame and pride-related reasons using SBERT embeddings \cite{reimers2019sentence}.
+Unlike movie dialogues, reasons extracted from GPT-4 chat are short phrases (See Table \ref{tab:reason_shame}) and are devoid of culture-specific language style markers (i.e., Indian English vs American English) thus, no control for culture-specific language is needed.